bimanathanael/DaisiApp/README.md

 Whatsapp Profile subscription with nodeJs and mongoDB

 # how to start ?
--Make sure mongoo DB installed on your local
+- Make sure mongoo DB installed on your local
--Change mongoo connection on app.js (mongoo connection's section) -install all modules by :
+- Change mongoo connection on app.js (mongoo connection's section)
+- install all modules by :
 ```
 npm install
 ```

--then to start :
+- then to start :
 ```
 npm start
 ```

-Sample input
+- Sample input for route POST '/profile'
 ```
 {
-  "phone": "00000000",
+  "phone": "085712559123",
-  "email": "mojosongo@gmail.com",
-  "name": "mojosongo",
+  "sender": "Bima",
-  "keyword" : "Hi IES!
-Please send this message to activate the reminder for our Facebook Live Saturday Service at 07:00 PM."
+  "message" : "Hi IES!
+Please send this message to activate the reminder for our YouTube Premiere on Sunday at 01:00 PM."
 }
 ```